 5. Keep Up with Cornicing

 Ornate cornicing is also a staple feature of Victorian house decor.
 These decorative touches around the edge of a room can also extend to surround lighting fixtures and are one of the most iconic design elements of period homes.
 If your home still has these touches then try to lovingly restore them, or if you’d like a different design, you can add new ones (check out salvage yards as well as DIY stores).
 Just whatever you do, don’t get rid of it entirely.

 6. Draw the Eyes Up

 With your beautiful cornicing in place, you’ll want to make sure it gets its time in the limelight.
 There are a few tricks you can use to draw the eyes up never-ending Victorian walls.
-Picture rails are a strip of moulding which usually sits level with the top of the windows in a room.
+Picture rails are a strip of molding which usually sits level with the top of the windows in a room.
 Traditionally used to hang pictures from, they’re now a stylish design feature for period homes.
-They can be used to break up wall colours by adding another colour above them, or the wall could be a uniform colour with the rail being different, which can do the job just as well.
+They can be used to break up wall colors by adding another color above them, or the wall could be a uniform color with the rail being different, which can do the job just as well.
 However they’re painted, they instantly take your eyes skyward.
-Another great trick is to paint fitted or tall free-standing furniture in the same colour as the walls to create a continuous look straight up to the ceiling.
+Another great trick is to paint fitted or tall free-standing furniture in the same color as the walls to create a continuous look straight up to the ceiling.